 I was shocked when I realised the level of need in our Borough and I felt compelled to get involved somehow.
 I believe in the power of community to make tangible changes that improve life for local people, and that’s why I’m so passionate about being involved in BBB.
 I love working with our fabulous volunteers and am always amazed by the generosity of our supporters.

-BBB is a brilliant grass roots organisation which has a direct impact in supporting some of the most vulnerable families in the borough.
-Every BBB volunteer I have met through working with the charity speaks with such passion and clear commitment for helping others.
+BBB is a brilliant grassroots organisation which has a direct impact in supporting some of the most vulnerable families in the borough.
+Every BBB volunteer I have met through working with the charity speaks with such passion and a clear commitment to helping others.
 It’s so simple and efficient, connecting donations with families in need in a very practical, generous and non-judgemental way.
 It’s tough enough being a parent at the best of times and giving others the practical kit and resources to ease that transition is a fantastic and worthwhile cause.

 I am passionate about BBB, and am lucky enough to work with an amazing group of women who all have busy lives and still find the time to make someone else’s life that little bit better.

-I’m a Trustee at BBB after 3 years of being a FLV.
-I love volunteering for BBB a i know that all resources, both time and money go directly to the people who need it.
+I’m a Trustee at BBB after three years of being a family liaison volunteer.
+I love volunteering for BBB and know that all resources, both time and money go directly to the people who need it.
 I can’t bear the thought of people living in poverty and it’s so amazing to be able to help families in need in our area.